 Razer Kraken X Ultralight Gaming Headset

-They also have a bendable noise canceling Mic and the audio controls are In-Headset, making volume and mic adjustments quite convenient.
-The design is flexible and easy to wear making it ideal for daily use.
+They also have a bendable noise-canceling Mic, and the audio controls are In-Headset, making volume and mic adjustments quite convenient.
+The design is flexible and easy to wear, making it ideal for daily use.

 Pros: